Over 80,000 Canadians are affected by cerebral palsy and it is the most common physical disability in childhood.

 CEREBRAL PALSY CANADA NETWORK

-The Cerebral Palsy Canada Network is a national network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.
+The Cerebral Palsy Canada Network is a national initiative of Cerebral Palsy Alberta and is a network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.

 The network acts as a resource for local organizations and community stakeholders and promotes partnerships to collaborate on addressing the issues facing persons with cerebral palsy and other disabilities.
 Current initiatives include the development of a communications resource hub, recreational and sport promotion, World CP Day, and regional stakeholder focus groups.